XDwightsBeetsX/heic-image-converter/README.md

 i-Device images often come in `.heic` image file format, but these don't translate well to other uses...

-I had a bunch of downloaded `.heic` files but wanted to convert them to `.png` or `.jpg` format so I wrote this converter!
+I had a bunch of downloaded `.heic` files but wanted to convert them to `.png` format so I wrote this converter!

 ## Notes

 - no suitable package was found to convert `.heic` ➡️ `.jpg` on Windows.
 - panoramic or stretched images may not convert properly.
+- skips already-converted files to prevent redundancy

 ## Usage

+> *currently working on a PYPI release...*

 1. ***Install required packages***
    1. `pip install pillow_heif`